notofonts/new-tai-lue/fontbakery/googlefonts-NotoSansNewTaiLue-report.md

 ## Fontbakery report

-Fontbakery version: 0.8.9
+Fontbakery version: 0.8.10

 <details><summary><b>[4] Family checks</b></summary><div><details><summary>🔥 <b>FAIL:</b> Checking all files are in the same directory. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/family/single_directory">com.google.fonts/check/family/single_directory</a>)</summary><div>

 * 🔥 **FAIL** Not all fonts passed in the command line are in the same directory.
 This may lead to bad results as the tool will interpret all font files as belonging to a single font family.
-The detected directories are: ['fonts/NotoSansNewTaiLue/googlefonts/slim-variable-ttf', 'fonts/NotoSansNewTaiLue/googlefonts/ttf', 'fonts/NotoSansNewTaiLue/googlefonts/variable-ttf'] [code: single-directory]
+The detected directories are: ['fonts/NotoSansNewTaiLue/googlefonts/ttf', 'fonts/NotoSansNewTaiLue/googlefonts/variable-ttf'] [code: single-directory]
 </div></details><details><summary>🔥 <b>FAIL:</b> Each font in a family must have the same set of vertical metrics values. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/family/vertical_metrics">com.google.fonts/check/family/vertical_metrics</a>)</summary><div>

 * 🔥 **FAIL** sTypoAscender is not the same across the family:
-Noto Sans New Tai Lue Regular: 1069
 Noto Sans New Tai Lue Bold: 850
+Noto Sans New Tai Lue Medium: 1069
-Noto Sans New Tai Lue Medium: 1069 [code: sTypoAscender-mismatch]
+Noto Sans New Tai Lue Regular: 1069 [code: sTypoAscender-mismatch]
 * 🔥 **FAIL** sTypoDescender is not the same across the family:
-Noto Sans New Tai Lue Regular: -293
 Noto Sans New Tai Lue Bold: -278
+Noto Sans New Tai Lue Medium: -293
-Noto Sans New Tai Lue Medium: -293 [code: sTypoDescender-mismatch]
+Noto Sans New Tai Lue Regular: -293 [code: sTypoDescender-mismatch]
 * 🔥 **FAIL** sTypoLineGap is not the same across the family:
-Noto Sans New Tai Lue Regular: 0
 Noto Sans New Tai Lue Bold: 72
+Noto Sans New Tai Lue Medium: 0
-Noto Sans New Tai Lue Medium: 0 [code: sTypoLineGap-mismatch]
+Noto Sans New Tai Lue Regular: 0 [code: sTypoLineGap-mismatch]
 * 🔥 **FAIL** usWinAscent is not the same across the family:
-Noto Sans New Tai Lue Regular: 1069
 Noto Sans New Tai Lue Bold: 922
+Noto Sans New Tai Lue Medium: 1069
-Noto Sans New Tai Lue Medium: 1069 [code: usWinAscent-mismatch]
+Noto Sans New Tai Lue Regular: 1069 [code: usWinAscent-mismatch]
 * 🔥 **FAIL** usWinDescent is not the same across the family:
-Noto Sans New Tai Lue Regular: 293
 Noto Sans New Tai Lue Bold: 278
+Noto Sans New Tai Lue Medium: 293
-Noto Sans New Tai Lue Medium: 293 [code: usWinDescent-mismatch]
+Noto Sans New Tai Lue Regular: 293 [code: usWinDescent-mismatch]
 * 🔥 **FAIL** ascent is not the same across the family:
-Noto Sans New Tai Lue Regular: 1069
 Noto Sans New Tai Lue Bold: 922
+Noto Sans New Tai Lue Medium: 1069
-Noto Sans New Tai Lue Medium: 1069 [code: ascent-mismatch]
+Noto Sans New Tai Lue Regular: 1069 [code: ascent-mismatch]
 * 🔥 **FAIL** descent is not the same across the family:
-Noto Sans New Tai Lue Regular: -293
 Noto Sans New Tai Lue Bold: -278
+Noto Sans New Tai Lue Medium: -293
-Noto Sans New Tai Lue Medium: -293 [code: descent-mismatch]
+Noto Sans New Tai Lue Regular: -293 [code: descent-mismatch]
 </div></details><details><summary>🔥 <b>FAIL:</b> Fonts have consistent PANOSE proportion? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/os2.html#com.google.fonts/check/family/panose_proportion">com.google.fonts/check/family/panose_proportion</a>)</summary><div>